eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 ## Stability on Failure

-The formula is different if the user selects `Forgot`:
+The formula is different if the user forgot a card:

 $$
 S'(D, S, R) = \min(S_f, S)